Diamondbacks vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- Over their last 10 games, the Diamondbacks have been favored twice and split those games 1-1.
+- In three games as the underdog over the last 10 matchups, the Diamondbacks have a record of 2-1.

-- In their last 10 games with an over/under, the Diamondbacks and their opponents have combined to eclipse the total four times.
+- When it comes to the total, the Diamondbacks and their foes are 5-5-0 in their previous 10 contests.

-- The Diamondbacks have compiled a 2-2-0 record against the runline over their previous 10 games (bookmakers set runlines in four of those games).
+- The Diamondbacks' record against the spread is 1-2-0 over their previous 10 matchups (bookmakers set spreads in three of those contests).

 Explore More About This Game